About the Program

 Michael Wintroub, Associate Professor.
 Religion, ritual, social change, rhetoric, history of science, early modern cultural history, travel, identity formation, alterity, cross-cultural contact, popular and court culture, state-building, humanism, vernacular consciousness and literature, mater.

-Winnie Won Yin Wong, Assistant Professor.
+Winnie Won Yin Wong, Associate Professor.
 Labor and creativity, modern and contemporary art, intellectual property, China studies, consumer cultures.

 Nasser Zakariya, Assistant Professor.

 Alex Dubilet, Lecturer.